Harmonizing pesticide risk management of the Bay Delta watershed

 Education, Training and Public Information

-California’s Central Valley has a strong agricultural economy, and modern farm practices expose both human and ecological communities to various chemical risks.
+California’s Central Valley has a strong agricultural economy, but modern farm practices expose both human and ecological communities to various chemical risks.
 Many farmers are disconnected from the best scientific information about the impacts of the chemicals they use.
+This project aimed to raise awareness and provide education by updating the Pesticide Management Prioritization Model, which was first developed by Nicol Parker with the support of a 2020 Delta Science Fellowship.

-This project will help raise awareness and provide education.
-The project will update the Pesticide Management Prioritization Model, which was first developed by Parker with the support of a 2020 Delta Science Fellowship.
-The PMPM clarifies the risk of pesticide pollution by pesticide and application site type for all farms within approximately 100 kilometers of the Sacramento-San Joaquin Bay-Delta.
+The PMPM clarifies the risk of pesticide pollution by type of pesticide and application site for all farms within approximately 100 kilometers of the Sacramento-San Joaquin Bay-Delta.
 The tool accounts for water management practices, land use, pesticide use rates and cumulative pesticide stress.
-This year, Parker will update the PMPM to include new information on how chemicals affect particular species, how various irrigation practices impact pesticide flow and at what rate pesticides degrade in various types of Bay-Delta soil.
+Under this fellowship, Parker updated the PMPM to include new information on how chemicals affect particular species and how various irrigation practices impact pesticide flow.
+This allowed the creation of the new “Environmental Fate Tool,” which quantifies the risks that hundreds of pesticides pose for aquatic ecosystems across the Delta, at both local and regional scales.

 Principal Investigators